WrathChaos/react-native-beautiful-state-view/README.md

 ## License

-React Native Library Boilerplate is available under the MIT license.
+React Native Beautiful State View is available under the MIT license.
 See the LICENSE file for more info.